 This Independent Official is empowered to supersede Field Hockey Canada staff and launch appropriate policies as required based on evidence or a situation reported.
 Your contact with the independent third party is confidential, subject to certain legal limits.
 The independent third party (ITP) is a licensed and practicing lawyer with experience in administering sport related complaints.
 If a case is to be investigated, the ITP would appoint a third-party investigator where needed.

-The following is a list of individuals who have been suspended, expelled or have had their participation in Field Hockey Canada activities otherwise restricted under Field Hockey Canada’s Discipline and Complaints Policy or through the Office of the Sport Integrity Commissioner (OSIC).
+The following is a list of individuals who have been suspended, expelled or have had their participation in Field Hockey Canada activities otherwise restricted under Field Hockey Canada’s Discipline and Complaints Policy or through Sport Integrity Canada.